-The environmental factors checked below would be potentially affected by this Project, involving at least one impact that requires mitigation to reduce the impact from "Potentially Significant" to "Less than Significant" as indicated by the checklist on the following pages.

-- □ Aesthetics ☑ Hazards and Hazardous Population and Housing Materials □ Agricultural and Forestry \boxtimes Hydrology and Water Public Services and Utilities Resources Quality Air Quality and Greenhouse □ Land Use and Planning Recreation Gas Emissions ⊠ Biological Resources Mineral Resources □ Transportation and Traffic - ☑ Cultural and Tribal Cultural □ Noise Resources - ☑ Geology and Soils

-Determination:

-On the basis of this initial evaluation:

-I find that the proposed Project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.

-Mandatory Findings of

-Significance

-I find that although the proposed Project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the Project have been made by or agreed to by the Project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.

-I find that the proposed Project MAY have a significant effect on the environment, and an environmental impact report is required.

-I find that the proposed Project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
+invo environmental factors checolving at least one impact the at re quires mitigation to reduc e the e impact from "Potentially Sigi nificant" to "Less than Signific anı as indicated by the chec KIISt on the following pages.
+Aesthetics Hazards and Hazardous Materials Population and Housing Agricultural and Forestry Resources $\boxtimes$ Hydrology and Water Quality Public Services and Utilities Air Quality and Greenhouse Gas Emissions Land Use and Planning Recreation $\boxtimes$ Biological Resources Mineral Resources Transportation and Traffic Cultural and Tribal Cultural Resources Noise $\boxtimes$ Mandatory Findings of Significance $\boxtimes$ Geology and Soils Det ermination: On the basis of this initial evalua tion: I find that the proposed Proje NEGATIVE DECLARATION will effe ct on the environment, and a t in th nis case because revisions in the F effect on the environment, there Project have been made by or ARATION will be prepared.
+I find that the proposed Projection environmental impact report on th e environment, and an I find that the proposed Project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. cant Iards effects (a) have been analy, and (b) have been avoided zed a d or r Sigr nature Date California Regio Water Quality Control gion Prin ted Name On Behalf of

-I find that although the proposed Project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR, including revisions or mitigation measures that are imposed upon the proposed Project, nothing further is required.

-gnature Date

-California Regional Water Quality Control Board, Lahontan Region

-inted Name On Behalf of

-Si

-Pr